Making Coworking More Inclusive: A Guide to Meeting the WCAG 2.1 AA Standard for Online Accessibility

 The coworking industry is often viewed as a trailblazer for inclusivity, diversity, equity, and accessibility (IDEA), with workspaces prioritizing physical accessibility and creating welcoming environments.
 However, accessibility extends beyond the physical space, and digital access is sometimes overlooked when addressing this topic.

-On 28th June 2025, new European legislation requires all businesses with a digital presence to meet the WCAG 2.1 AA standard for online accessibility.
+On 28th June 2025, new European legislation requires most businesses with a digital offer (excluding businesses with less than 10 employees) to meet the WCAG 2.1 AA standard for online accessibility.
 As this change will impact your online content, let’s explore what this means for your coworking business, and how you can embrace digital accessibility.

 Why online accessibility matters